Dr. Stephen Minister

 "Obligation and/or Responsibility: Moral phenomenology with Husserl and Levinas," presented at the Nordic Society for Phenomenology, 5th Annual Meeting, "Self and Other" (April 2007, Copenhagen, Denmark).

-"The Absolute Made Relevant: The possibility for social engagement in Kierkegaard and Levinas," presented at the Center for Subjectivity Research, "Despite Oneself: Subjectivity and its Secret in Kierkegaard and Levinas" (February 2007, Copenhagen, Denmark).
+"The Absolute Made Relevant: The possibility for social engagement in Kierkegaard and Levinas," presented at the Center for Subjectivity Research, "Despite Oneself: Subjectivity and its Secret in Kierkegaard and Levinas" (February 2007, University of Copenhagen, Denmark).

 "The Love of Wisdom and The Wisdom of Love," invited lecture at Augustana College (December 2006, Sioux Falls, South Dakota).